-She now works at Devonshires in the Securitisation department, acting for Registered Providers of social housing in charging large scale portfolio of properties under loan facilities of amounts varying from £1 million to £450 million, including advising clients on what properties lenders consider as being suitable and unsuitable for charging.
+Fortesa has previously acted for registered providers of social housing in charging of large scale portfolios of properties under loan facilities of amounts varying from £1 million to £450 million, including advising clients on what properties lenders consider as being suitable and unsuitable for charging.

-Having graduated in Law (LL.B.) at the University of Kent in 2012, Alban went on to complete his Bar Professional Training Course at BPP Law School, London and was Called to the Bar by the Honourable Society of Inner Temple in 2013.
-From 2013 to 2016 Alban worked in a bank and as a County Court Advocate, as well completing his Masters (LL.M.) in Professional Legal Practice.
-Alban then joined a common law set of chambers as a pupil in July 2016 and after successfully completing his pupillage he became a tenant and stayed in Chambers between July 2017 to July 2020.
+Alban completed his Bar Professional Training Course at BPP Law School, London and was Called to the Bar by the Honourable Society of Inner Temple in 2013.
+From 2013 to 2016 Alban worked in a bank, pursued general legal experience and completed his Masters (LL.M.) in Professional Legal Practice.